gottfried-github/parseisostring/readme.md

 Only parses strings that don't contain any characters besides the date.
 E.g., this `a2023-01-01T22:01:21.1Z` will return `null`.

 # Usecase
-We can convert a time from a javascript `Date` object (`toISOString`) to date and time values for HTML inputs of the corresponding types.
+We can convert a time from a javascript `Date` object (it's `toISOString` method) to date and time values for HTML inputs of the corresponding types.

 # Explanation
 ## The format